 Because of changes to state and federal laws in the last few years, most couples no longer need to worry about federal estate tax.
 But what if you set up a tax-avoidance trust years ago?
 You may want to act now to get rid of it, and avoid unnecessary expense and hassle for your family.

 Several big developments in the law have made AB trusts—the most common kind of tax-avoidance trust—much less desirable or needed.

 Repeal of state estate taxes.
 Several states have abolished their own estate taxes.
-Of the 16 states that impose them, some exempt as much property as does the federal government, but some exempt less.
-State estate tax rates are generally much lower than the federal ones.
-It may not be worth it to create an AB trust just to avoid state estate taxes.
+Of the states that impose them, some exempt as much property as does the federal government, but some exempt less.
+State estate tax rates are generally much lower than the federal ones, and it may not be worth it to create an AB trust just to avoid state estate taxes.

 Marriage equality rulings.
 Same-sex couples now get the same federal tax breaks as other married couples.
 After a U.S. Supreme Court ruling invalidating parts of the federal Defense of Marriage Act, the IRS announced that it would treat all legally married couples the same for tax purposes, whether or not a couple lives in a state that recognizes same-sex marriage.
 And in 2015, the Supreme Court made same-sex marriage legal across all states.

 If you created an AB trust a few years back, when the estate tax exemption was much lower and many more people paid the tax, you may think that there's no harm in keeping the trust.
 After all, it will ensure that your assets avoid probate, and if there's no estate tax to pay, so much the better, right?
 But the truth is that an AB trust has some significant costs—and if you don't need to avoid taxes, they probably aren't worth it.